 Restrictions and Recommendations

-Gov. Ned Lamont is holding a daily coronavirus response press briefing.
-You can listen or watch every weekday at approximately 4pm* on any of the channels below:
+Gov. Ned Lamont is holding regular coronavirus response press briefings.
+You can listen or watch every Monday or Thursday at approximately 4pm* on any of the platforms below:

 State & Federal Restrictions and Recommendations